 Grip does not include any finger grooves.
 Machete is flimsy in comparison to similar options.

 Equipped with a high-carbon and riveted steel blade to ensure optimal performance.
 Includes a rubber handle that makes it simple to control the machete.
 Sold with a nylon case that enables you to securely carry the machete.
-Backed by a lifetime warranty.

 Steel blade tends to be soft and weak and may start to bend after moderate use.